 Why the long rant?
 Because too many CS hosts have told me that some of their CS guests just take, take, take.
 Although they may not be aware of it, they're moochers and freeloaders.
 They may be friendly, interesting, and honest, but they're selfish and inconsiderate guests.

 Second, whenever I host I remind myself how a guest feels and what s/he needs.
-Right when the guest walks into the door, I ask him if he needs:
+Right when the guest walks in the door, I ask him if he needs:

 - Drink (water/tea)